Lars and the inbox

 - Throw unwanted mail in the trash.

 - Do you need to act on the email?
-Do it right away, answer and archive if it takes you less than five minutes.
+Do it right away, answer, and archive if it takes less than five minutes.

 - Will it take you longer than five minutes?
 Add the task to your to-do list and then archive the mail.